Tigray Rebels Agree cessation Of Hostilities - UrduPoint

 Nearly 40 percent of Tigray's population faces "an extreme lack of food", the UN said in January, with fuel shortages forcing aid workers to deliver medicines and other crucial supplies by foot.

-- Diplomatic push - The US, the European Union, the African Union, and China hailed the truce declaration.
+- Diplomatic push - The United Nations, United States, European Union, African Union, and China hailed the truce declaration.

-US Secretary of State Antony Blinken said Washington "urges all parties to build on this announcement to advance a negotiated and sustainable ceasefire, including necessary security arrangements.
+"These positive developments must now translate into immediate improvements on the ground," said the spokesman for UN Secretary-General chief Antonio Guterres.

+"The conflict in Ethiopia has caused terrible suffering for millions of people.

 Diplomats, led by the AU's envoy to the Horn of Africa Olusegun Obasanjo, have spent months trying to broker peace talks, but with little evident progress.